 Because OER lags actual house prices, increases in which so far have not decelerated significantly in those indexes, we can expect monthly OER increases in line with the +.5% or +.6% of last few months, if not even slightly higher, as shown in the graph below:

 Finally, let’s turn to vehicles.
-Used car prices started to increase sharply in spring 2021, and are now 50% higher than they were just before the pandemic.
+Effective lead generation for car dealerships has become increasingly crucial as used car prices started to increase sharply in spring 2021, and are now 50% higher than they were just before the pandemic.
 The good news there is that seasonally adjusted prices (black in the graph below) are no higher than they were 8 months ago, in December of last year:

 New car prices (red) started to appreciate sharply several months after used car prices, and are now 18% higher than just before the pandemic.
 Further, in the past year, they have increased by at least .6% in every month except for last winter.
 However, if you need a proper diagnosis of your auto glass, you can reach out to this professional power window repair & replacement services here for great help!